GSA/hackathon-gsait-service-desk/README.md

-# CX Hackathon - ServiceNow
+# CX Hackathon - GSA IT Service Desk

-This repository accepts submissions for the ServiceNow app during the CX Hackathon.
+This repository accepts submissions for the GSA IT Service Desk app during the CX Hackathon.

 ## Instructions